Museum of Jewish Montreal: Activities

-In 2016, the museum acquired a physical storefront on 4040, boulevard Saint-Laurent (4040, Saint Laurent Boulevard).
-They operated on the ground-floor of a former garment industry factory called The Vineburg Building.
-In May 2020, however, the museum lost its physical space, but it plans to reopen further north on St. Laurent in early 2022.
+In 2016, the Museum acquired a physical storefront on 4040, boulevard Saint-Laurent (4040, Saint Laurent Boulevard).
+They operated on the ground-floor of a former garment industry factory called the Vineberg Building.
+In May 2020, however, the Museum lost its physical space, but reopened further north on Saint-Laurent in early 2022.
+The Museum’s current physical space at 5220 boulevard Saint-Laurent is currently under renovation, and the Museum’s operations have been moved to the H. Fisher & Fils storefront at 4129 Saint-Laurent.

 Third Solitude Series

 In October 2011, MJM began publishing The Third Solitude Series, a blog featuring in-depth interviews, research, literature, photo essays and personal stories relating to Montreal’s Jewish heritage.
 The 'Third Solitude' refers to a term sometimes used in academic contexts to the Jewish experience in Canada and in Montreal specifically, between French and English Canada.
 This name is based on author Hugh MacLennan's famous book about the French versus English divide in Montreal, titled Two Solitudes.

 Stories Project

 In 2012, MJM inaugurated the Stories Project, an oral history initiative that aims to collect the stories of members of the community with diverse backgrounds and experiences, to share the stories with broader society and to preserve them over the long-term.
 A web app allowing users to record stories and upload photos was launched in 2015.